ncatlab/nlab-content/pages/5346.md

 There is a [[model category]] structure on the [[category]] $sGrp$ of [[simplicial group]]s where a morphism is

-* is a weak equivalence if the underlying morphism is a weak equivalence in the standard [[model structure on simplicial sets]].
+* is a weak equivalence if the underlying morphism is a weak equivalence in the standard [[model structure on simplicial sets]];

+* is a fibration if the underlying morphism is a [[Kan fibration]] of simplicial sets;

+* is a cofibration if it has the [[left lifting property]] with respect to all trivial fibrations.

 ## Properties